Azure/cyclecloud-marketplace-image/README.md

 ## Building the Image

 To build a new image which replicates the CycleCloud Marketplace image:
-1. Start a Virtual Machine from Azure Marketplace or Cyclecloud with Ubuntu OS image.You need to install docker if starting a VM from Azure directly.
+1. Start a Virtual Machine from Azure Marketplace or Cyclecloud with Ubuntu OS image.Maybe : "Install docker on the VM if not present."
 2. Create at least one Resource Group, Virtual Network and Subnet in which to build the image
 3. Create a User-Assigned Managed ID with permissions to create the Builder VM and Storage Blob Contributor to the CycleCloud Locker Storage Account
 4. (Optionally) Create a Compute Image Gallery to hold the built images